 For detailed information, candidates should refer to the Candidate Information Packet.

 Three offices will appear on the ballot for the 2014 municipal primary election: Commissioner Position No. 2, Commissioner Position No. 3, and Auditor.
 For each City office on the ballot, if no candidate receives a majority of votes at the May 20, 2014 municipal primary election, the two candidates receiving the highest number of votes for that office will appear on the November 4, 2014 General Election ballot.

 There are two general steps to run for city office, as listed below.
-All candidates should refer to the Candidate Information Packet, the Secretary of State's Candidate Manual (City Candidate section begins on page 32) and the Campaign Finance Manual.
+All candidates should refer to the Candidate Information Packet, the Secretary of State's Candidate Manual (see instructions for non-partisan candidates on page 19) and the Campaign Finance Manual.

 Establish a Principal Campaign Committee with the Oregon Secretary of State’s Election Division by registering in the ORESTAR system, and filing the Statement of Organization and the Campaign Account Information forms.*

 Candidates must file these forms within 3 business days of receiving a contribution or making an expenditure, even if prior to September 12th, 2013.
 These forms must be filed prior to filing for candidacy.

 File for office with the City’s Election Division through either option:

 (A) Declaration and fee.
 Candidates submit filing forms along with a fee ($30 Commissioner and Auditor)/ $50 Mayor)